SAVY Frequently Asked Questions

 How does SAVY determine financial aid eligibility/awards?

 PTY is committed to making programs available to academically gifted students regardless of a family’s ability to pay the full tuition.
 Therefore, need-based financial aid is available based on income.
-The PTY application review process is need-blind and does not consider financial status.
+The PTY application review process is need-blind and does not consider financial status when making admissions decisions.
 If you plan to apply for financial aid, please indicate this on your application.
-After indicating your intent, you will receive an email with a link to the financial aid application.
-You may also access the financial aid application online on the PTY website.
+You may access the financial aid application online or as a PDF on the How to Apply page.
 In order to determine eligibility and award amount, families should submit a copy of their household’s most recent tax return along with the completed financial aid application.
 Partial tuition scholarships and payment plans are available.

 I am applying for financial aid.
 Should I send the aid application along with my child’s application for admission?

 You may apply for financial aid at any point in the application process.
-The financial aid application, along with a copy of your household’s most recent tax return, may be submitted via fax, mail, or email.
+The financial aid application, along with a copy of your household’s most recent tax return, may be submitted online or via mail.
 Your student may be offered admission before receiving a financial aid quote.
 You are not obligated to officially enroll your student until you receive a financial aid award.
 When your financial aid quote is received, you may accept or decline the amount and placement in a course.

 When are applications due?

-While most classes fill within the 24-hour Application Priority Window, we will continue to accept applications after this date, until all classes are filled.
+While most classes fill within the 48-hour Application Priority Window, we will continue to accept applications after this date until all classes are filled.
 We also maintain waiting lists for full courses.
+Please check our course pages here to learn more about course availability.

 What is the “Application Priority Window”?
 How does it effect my student’s application?